A flat roof is not actually flat. It is a few degrees. Low pitched roofs can be nine to twelve degrees.

 Water can get blown back up a flat roof more easily than a higher pitched roof.
 That water then can back up to a flashing and get blown into and under the flashing more easily.

 For ten years Canberra had a very dry period.
 During that time the technology to keep water out from a roof was partially lost as roofing tradesmen did not expect their flashings to be subjected to heavy rains.
 In 2020 they were hit by heavy water and some of their roofs leaked.
-Over the next year those tradesmen regained much of that ability to flash a flat roof more correctly to weather heavy rain.
+Over the next year those tradesmen regained much of that ability to flash a flat roof and to correctly weather heavy rain.

-The flashing shown here is open and not well made.
+The flashing shown in the photo here is open and not well made.
 Water can get in.
 While the roof is dry inside now, the roof sheet should be turned down more so water does not blow back up.
 The top flashing does not run the water off but rather will have a tendency to hold the water.

 Decades ago architects were often seen on these sites, checking the quality of construction.
 Today, that expertise is not wanted due to the cost.
-Back then the tradesperson had to build to the architects specification.
+Back then the tradesperson had to build to the architect’s specification.
 The architect would inspect often.
 Today, for economic reasons, that expertise has gone.

 Often flat roofs are accompanied by big box gutters.
 These are traditional when the design of the buildings do not have the guttering exposed to simply overflow outside.
 Box gutters are excellent for factories and commercial buildings that abut boundaries.
 In domestic designs they are flawed however, by simply being there.